jerome78b/bitget-trading-bot/README.md

 To ensure the bot works properly, you need to generate a Bitget API key with the correct permissions.
 👉 Go to Bitget **API Management**.
 ➡️ Click on **"Create API Key"** or edit an existing key.
-✅ Select the following permissions:
+✅ Select the following permissions :

 ![configuration API](./assets/API-demo-ENG.png/)

 💡 **Ces droits sont nécessaires pour que le bot puisse :**